tdaylan/hattusa/README.md

 # hattusa
-Pipeline to model stellar variability
+hattusa is a pipeline to model stellar variability